Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/Configure_Pluggable_Authentication_Modules_(PAM)_on_UANs.md

           - "add this line to another_pam_module_file_name"
     ```

-    The following is an example of adding the line "account required pam\_access.so" to the /etc/pam.d/common-account PAM file.
-The \\t is used to place a tab between "account required" and "pam\_access.so" to match the formatting of the common-account file contents.
-The quotes are required in the strings used in the "lines" filed.
+    The following is an example of adding the line `"account required pam\_access.so"` to the `/etc/pam.d/common-account` PAM file.
+The \\t is used to place a tab between `account required` and `pam\_access.so` to match the formatting of the common-account file contents.
+The quotes are required in the strings used in the `lines` filed.

     ```bash
     ---